kototama/clojure-semantic/README.md

 clojure-semantic
 ================

-Experiments with Emacs semantic.el and Clojure.
+Experiments with Emacs semantic.el, CEDET and Clojure.

 If you want to give it a try: